lucasbfernandes/job-worker/docs/README.md

 ### Trade-offs

 * Even with the correct file permissions, saving the basic authentication token in a file is a bad practice.
-A better approach would be store these secrets inside a keychain, or save a JWT token with an expiration time.

 ### Future work

+* Use tokens that expire (JWT?) or client certificates;

 ## Server